Myndex/apca-introduction/README.md

 ## More

 For a deeper dive, start with ["Easy Intro to APCA"](https://git.apcacontrast.com/documentation/APCAeasyIntro) and the  [short linktree](https://linktr.ee/Myndex) and the more in depth [link catalog](https://git.myndex.com) of related resources.

+## Why This Document
+This is a rebuttal and discussion of xi's "Why This Document".
+In the original, xi claimed:

+> _...it was born out of my personal frustration with the original documentation.
+Some important pieces of information (e.g. the actual algorithm) get buried under all that text..._

+**This argument is unpersuasive.**
+- First, there was a clearly marked plain language introduction called [***Why APCA***](https://git.apcacontrast.com/documentation/WhyAPCA) which was published a year before xi created this repo.
+- Second, the [actual algorithm](https://github.com/Myndex/SAPC-APCA/blob/master/documentation/APCA-W3-TeX.md) is literally the ***very first document*** in the documentation folder.
+And the remaining documentation is broken down by subject, again in that folder.

+This indicates that xi did not actually read nor look into the documentation.
+In fact I even explained all of this to him directly in [a thread at the APCA repo](https://github.com/Myndex/SAPC-APCA/discussions/79) a few weeks before he created his repo.
+As a matter of my own opinion, this points to underlying motivation which I'll discuss below.

+Perhaps it's useful to add that a **chairperson of the W3C AGWG** had asked me to *"remove the math"* from the basic documentation to make it easier to read.
+In response, I put the math into its own separate file **clearly marked** at the top of the documentation folder.

+> _The original documentation also contains absolute statements like "APCA is perceptually uniform" and that the old algorithm produces "invalid results"._

+***This statement is verifiably false***.

+Nowhere in the published documentation have I ever stated that *"WCAG&nbsp2 produced invalid results"*.
+Nowhere.
+What I have said is *"WCAG&nbsp2 far overstates contrast for dark colors"* which is verifiably true.
+I have stated that WCAG&nbsp2 has inherent problems, but with that listed specifically what those problems are. xi's use of provacative language such as _"...contains absolute statements..."_ is surely intended to discredit.
+Nevertheless, APCA is preceptually uniform in the context of text on a self-illuminated display.
+This has been tested, studied, peer-reviewed, and discussed at length.
+It is the principla reason that APCA is being widely adopted.

+Again, this points to motivation.

+> ..._in my opinion is wrong as perceptual uniformity is an ideal that can never be reached completely.
+So I felt like there was room for a more balanced introduction._

+xi is, by his own admission, not knowledgable in the field of vision science.
+From his analysis document:

+> _I am a regular web developer with a bachelor's degree in math, but without any training in the science around visual perception.
+That's why I cannot evaluate whether APCA is better than WCAG 2.x._

+I don't know if I should read this as a form of gaslighting?
+Because the rest of his documentation is indeed purporting to evaluate.
+What then is the purpose of his repo and discussions?
+Despite good faith best efforts to present references to the relevant science to xi, and help him climb the learning curve, he has not made a visible effort to understand.
+Mea culpa for any writing of mine where I am not presenting the information in an easy to digest fashion, but at this point I question if that would be of help.

+**Motivation** is the question at this point.
+It is well known that there are a small group of individuals that are opposed to myself (personally) and my work, for reasons that are unclear.
+They have directly and maliciously obstructed my work with the W3C. xi has links in his repo that appear to connect him to these individuals in some way, and the nature of his issue post #651 in silver would appear to support this conclusion.
+Is xi associated with the obstructionist group?
+I don't know conclusively at this time, as the evidence is circumstantial.

+Nevertheless, what is the motivation here?
+Are we lost in translation?

+His claims for why he created this fall flat in that it is clear he did not so much as open the documentation folder, where the relevant documentation is and clearly labeled.
+This despite the aforementioned discussion thread where I was directly at his disposal and answering his queries.
+The implication here, or at least the appearaance, is that a third party fed a narrative, or encouraged a bias.

+## TL;DR
+The most important deficit of xi's assertions is the failure to recogize [spatial characteristics](https://github.com/Myndex/SAPC-APCA/discussions/90) as the primary driver of contrast for text.
+It appears his demonstrations and calculations are biased to obfuscate that fact, using test elements spatially above the point of contrast constancy, and not using the actual APCA code nor methods.
+These issues were corrected here.
+The other documents in the repo have also been revised or commented on, including his "analysis".

+## Official Introduction
+- The easy to read plain language overview is: ["Easy Intro to APCA"](https://git.apcacontrast.com/documentation/APCAeasyIntro)
+- A comprehensive peer-reviewed overview of the relevant vision and color science is: [Realities and Myths of Color and Contrast](https://www.smashingmagazine.com/2022/09/realities-myths-contrast-color/)
+    - The first comment on this article is from **xi** (Tobias Bengfort) to which I provided an in-depth reply.
+- There is an open discussion area for APCA at the [main repo discussion area](https://github.com/Myndex/SAPC-APCA/discussions).
+Please feel free to comment or ask questions.